The summit of Mount Kilimanjaro, Kibo cone

 Where is Crater Camp?

-The simplest answer is that Crater Camp sits within the depression that exists at the top of Kilimanjaro's highest volcanic cone.
-The campsite is a little lower than Uhuru Peak, the highest point on Kilimanjaro.
+The simplest answer is that Crater Camp sits within the depression that exists at the top of Kilimanjaro's highest volcanic cone, known as Kibo.
+Uhuru Peak, the highest point on the rim of Kibo Crater, is the highest point (or the summit) of Kilimanjaro.
+Crater Camp isn't far from Uhuru Peak – just one kilometre.

-As discussed in 10 interesting facts about Mount Kilimanjaro, Kilimanjaro consists of three volcanic cones, and the tallest cone is Kibo.
+As discussed in 10 interesting facts about Mount Kilimanjaro, Kilimanjaro consists of three volcanic cones.
+As mentioned, the tallest of these three cones is Kibo.
+The smaller cones are Mawenzi and Shira.

 Kibo is not a neat cone, as a volcanic eruption long ago blasted off its top.
 What now exists at the top of Kibo are three concentric craters: